 Fostering meaningful partnerships and skills-transfer between Canadian leaders and innovative African ventures.

-Since 2001, the EWB Fellowship program builds a community of active and impassioned Systems Change Leaders working with African innovators to eradicate global poverty.
+Since 2001, the EWB Fellowship program has built a community of active and impassioned Systems Change Leaders working with African innovators to eradicate global poverty.

 Every year, we recruit between 25-30 outstanding leaders—typically post-graduate students and professionals—for the 12 month EWB Fellowship program.